uimirror/deploy-script/README.md

 In case to kill any process by pid or port
 <pre>Manually login to aws client, navigate to the project distrubution/scripts and run ./stop.sh -p port_numers_comma_seperated -i pid_comma_seperated</pre>

+In case to check for the process status and PID statics
+<pre>Either Manually login to aws client, navigate to the project scripts and run ./utilites.sh -p port_numer --pidfile pid_file_loc</pre>
+<pre>Type ./utilites.sh -h for more usage information</pre>
+<pre>Utility Script can be run from same or remote machiene, please check patameters for more info</pre>
 # Supporting Platform

 Currently its supporting on